11 Best Mattresses Without Fiberglass of 2023

 - Hand-crafted in the USA

 The Oceano Luxury Hybrid Mattress is Brentwood Home’s best-selling hybrid bed.
 With nine unique layers and two innerspring units, the Oceano is sure to stand out on your hunt for a mattress.
 The mattress is 14 inches thick and medium-soft.
-Its feel is great for side sleepers, petite people, and anyone who prefers an extra-cushioned bed.
+We put it to the test and found its feel is great for side sleepers, petite people, and anyone who prefers an extra-cushioned bed.

 The Oceano’s cover is made from Tencel™, a plant-based fabric almost as soft as silk.
-It’s gentle on your skin, wicks away moisture, and stays cool.
+As our tests indicate, it’s gentle on your skin, wicks away moisture, and stays cool.

 The topmost layer in the Oceano is a layer of GOTS organic certified wool.
 Many mattresses feature chemical flame retardants.
 However, Brentwood Home uses wool instead so that you don’t come in contact with any harmful substances.